alexcao194/alex_core/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-A Flutter plugin for showing rainbows.
+A core plugin for develop Flutter project fast
+Include Widgets what is used regularly

 ## Features